George M. Brown House: Description

 The house is located at 284 East 100 North, within the Provo East Central Historic District, it was built in the 1880s, on property obtained from Abraham O. Smoot.
 This is a two-story, central-hall, vernacular type house.
 “The Brown House exhibits the verticality and decorative jigsaw work usually found in the Gothic Revival, but displays the horizontal siding, simulated quoins, and symmetry of the local building tradition."
 The house was designated to the Provo Historic Landmarks Registry on March 21, 1996.

 Though built during the Victorian era, the George M. Brown House is a distinguished example of carpenter Gothic architecture.
 Containing thin wooden tracery, a monochromatic color scheme, and steep gables as well as other features, the Gothic style is very evident in this home.
-The Carpenter Gothic style emerged as builders became more concerned with costs, namely the cost of stone.
+Builders' increased focus on expenses, particularly the price of stone, led to the emergence of the Carpenter Gothic style.
 “The Brown home attempts to combine the best of two generations with its asymmetrical Victorian east elevation and its symmetrical, dormered north elevation which contains nearly all the elements of typical pioneer homes of the mid-1870s (Roberts p.
 2).”
 Decorative elements on the home include bargeboards, Quoins, a bay window, chimneys, window trim, door trim, dormers, a cornice, siding, and windows.